HowToDoInJava

 The previous test result clearly shows that each test class and its respective beforeClass and afterClass methods are executed in a different thread.
 This is identified by the id of the thread that is printed on the console.

-Let’s learn about executing each test inside a suite in parallel, that is, each test that is part of the test suite execution will be executed in its own separate respective thread.
+Let’s learn about executing test suites in parallel, that is, each test that is part of the test suite execution will be executed in its own separate respective thread.

 package com.howtodoinjava.parallelism;